A landing page is the single best way to get your visitors to take action and buy.

 Landing pages are the first step in your sales funnel.

 They’re the front door to your website.
-They serve as a place where you can collect leads and conversions from visitors who are interested in what you have to offer.
+They serve as a place where you can collect leads and conversions from all the visitors (or traffic) who are interested in what you have to offer.

 Although there are main different types of landing pages, they really fall under two main categories: